MrDanielHarka/note-app/docs/project/documentation.md

 **`note_category` table**

-- note_id: unique value of the note, it is automaticly generated.
+- note_id: unique value of the note, it is automatically generated.
 This is a primary key in this table.
 It has an relationship with the note_id field in the notes table.

 - note_category: this an varchar field, with maximum of 30 characters.